The much-anticipated HDMI 2.1 monitor is becoming more commonplace nowadays, and we're here to make sure you get the best display for your needs.

-However, if you are looking for a glossy monitor as they are becoming more prominent, then you can check out our best glossy gaming monitor list right here.
+However, if you are looking for an ever-increasingly prominent glossy monitor, then you can check out our best glossy gaming monitor list right here.

-AOC has now released their Agon Pro HDMI 2.1 monitor and it looks brilliant as expected.
+AOC has now released its Agon Pro HDMI 2.1 monitor, and it looks as brilliant as expected.

 Looks, power, and a 'one size fits all' solution to your next-gen needs.
 It looks like AOC have done it again.

 Best HDMI 2.1 monitor LG - LG UltraGear 27GP950

 This HDMI 2.1 monitor boasts some impressive specs under the hood, making it a showstopper for fast-paced gaming, but at high resolution.

 For PS5 and Xbox, you'll be capped at 120fps at 4K, however, if your PC is up to the task, you can aim for a higher frame rate.